-Mold by Any Other Name
+Roof Mold by Any Other Name

-Getting Rid of Mold and Algae
+Get Rid of Mold and Algae on Your Roof

 However, I'm not recommending bleach for a few reasons: It's toxic to plants (and most other living things), and it can damage shingles if it's left on too long or isn't completely rinsed off.
 You can protect your plants from bleach spray, but then you have the rinse water pouring down your gutters into your yard, etc. Not worth the trouble.

-A better solution is to buy a commercial roof-cleaning product, such as Spray and Forget.
-You still have to spray any surrounding foliage with water before and after applying the cleaner, but there's no rinsing required, and many of these products offer extended protection against future algae and mold growth.
+As a protective measure, you still have to spray any surrounding foliage with water before and after applying the cleaner, but there's no rinsing required, and many of these products offer extended protection against future algae and mold growth.
 The best (and cheapest) way to apply it is with a garden sprayer from the roof, but there also are concentrated versions you can hook up to a garden hose to apply from the ground.

 There are a few simple ways to keep mold and algae from returning to your newly washed roof.
 The simplest is to apply a cleaning or treatment product formulated for long-term protection against algae and mold growth.
 There's also the longstanding preventative measure of installing zinc or copper strips near the ridge line of the affected roof planes.
 Both metals contain minerals that naturally inhibit algae and mold.
 You simply slip the strips under the shingles, leaving the metal partially exposed, and nail the strips in place.
 When it rains, the runoff water carries minerals off of the metal and washes them down the roof.
 (If your roof has copper flashing around the chimney, you might notice that there's little or no algae growth on the shingles directly below the flashing.)

 As mentioned earlier, regular cleaning to remove leaves, twigs and other organic material helps to keep a roof mold-free.
-Finally, for a really long-term, low-maintenance solution, you can specify algae-fighting shingles when it's time to replace your old roof.
+Finally, for a really long-term, low-maintenance solution, you can specify algae-fighting shingles when it's time to hire a contractor to replace your old roof.
 These are made with copper-clad granules (blended in with the regular mineral granules) on asphalt shingles.
 The special granules naturally inhibit algae growth by the same process as the zinc and copper strips.